Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 The Albino Rainbow Shark

 The body of an albino rainbow shark can take on a yellow or light pink hue as well.
-The beautiful and light-colored body contrasted with the brilliant fins it has gives the albino shark a very unique, yet highly sought after appearance.
+The beautiful and light-colored body, contrasted with the brilliant fins it has, gives the albino shark a very unique, yet highly sought-after appearance.

 General Behavior and Temperament

-In the natural habitat, rainbow sharks are more passive and they do not really prey on other aquatic animals or fish.
+In the natural habitat, rainbow sharks are more passive, and they do not really prey on other aquatic animals or fish.
 They are territorial fish.
 It can cause certain behavioral issues like aggression and dominance.

 Some of the behavior can include chasing, biting, and head-and-tail butting.

 You can plan to minimize this behavior by ensuring they’re placed in a comparatively large aquarium, with a low fish to water ratio.
-Also, you have to ensure they have plenty of hiding places, like tunnels, caves, and other hollowed décor.
+Also, you have to ensure they have plenty of hiding places, like tunnels, caves, and other hollowed-out décor.

 Lastly, whilst they are not known for jumping, it is not unheard of.
 That is why you should make sure your lid is well fitted to prevent them from jumping out of your fish tank.
 When they are first placed in the aquarium then jumping generally occurs.